arista-netdevops-community/atd-avd/README.md

 ## Lab topology

-The diagram below shows that the ATD lab topology consists of two Spines, four Leafs, and two Hosts.
+The diagram below shows that the ATD lab topology consists of two data centers.
+We will only leverage DC1 in this example.

 <p align="center">
   <img src="docs/imgs/atd-topo.png" alt="ATD Lab Topology" width="600"/>